Colorado shooting leaves 10 dead in latest mass tragedy - WTMJ

 Monday’s midafternoon attack was the seventh mass killing this year in the U.S., following the March 16 shooting that left eight people dead at three Atlanta-area massage businesses, according to a database compiled by The Associated Press, USA Today and Northeastern University.

-It follows a lull in mass killings during the pandemic in 2020, which had the smallest number of such attacks in more than a decade, according to the database, which tracks mass killings defined as four or more dead, not including the shooter.
+It follows a lull in mass killings during the coronavirus pandemic in 2020, which had the smallest number of such attacks in eight years, according to the database, which tracks mass killings defined as four or more dead, not including the shooter.

-Dean Schiller said he had just left the supermarket when he heard gunshots.
-He saw three people lying face down — one in a doorway and two in the parking lot.
-Schiller said he couldn’t tell if they were breathing.
+Rep. Joe Neguse, a Democrat whose district includes Boulder, said Tuesday on “CBS This Morning” that “enough is enough” when it comes to political impasses that keep gun control laws from passing Congress.

+“The time for inaction is over.
+It does not have to be this way.
+There are commonsense gun legislation reform proposals that have been debated in Congress for far too long,” Neguse said.
+“The gun lobby and so many others have stopped the ability to make meaningful reforms in the past, but that’s no excuse.
+I think the American people are tired of excuses.
+So it’s time for us to roll up our sleeves in the Congress and muster the political will power to actually get something done.”

+“Action is needed now to prevent this scourge from continuing to ravage our communities,” she said in a statement Tuesday in which she cited House passage of two background checks bills.
+Those bills are now pending before the Senate.

+“While we await further information on the details of this heinous crime, we continue to stand with victims, families and young people across the country saying, ‘Enough is enough.’”

-Sarah Moonshadow and her son, Nicolas Edwards, had just bought strawberries when they heard gunfire.
+Sarah Moonshadow and her son, Nicolas Edwards, had just bought strawberries inside the supermarket when they heard gunfire.
 Moonshadow told The Denver Post they ducked and “just ran.”
 Outside, Edwards said, arriving police pulled up next to a body in the parking lot.

 “I knew we couldn’t do anything for the guy,” he said.
 “We had to go.”